People's Front (Ukraine): History

 The party was registered at the Ukrainian Ministry of Justice on 31 March 2014 as "People's Action".
 On 12 August 2014 it was renamed to its current name.

-Late August 2014 the party Fatherland split amidst differences over key policies and the refusal to have the ballot lead by Arseniy Yatsenyuk.
+Late August 2014 the party Fatherland split amidst differences over key policies and the refusal to have the ballot led by Arseniy Yatsenyuk.

 People's Front held its first party congress on 10 September 2014.
 At this congress Yatsenyuk was elected chairman of the political council and Turchynov was elected to lead its headquarters.
 At the time Yatsenyuk was Prime Minister of Ukraine and Turchynov was Chairman of the Verkhovna Rada.
-Several high-ranking members of Ukrainian territorial defense battalions, who at the time were fighting in the War in Donbass, were made part of the Party's "military council" (though not full party members).
+Several high-ranking members of Ukrainian territorial defense battalions, who at the time were fighting in the War in Donbas, were made part of the Party's "military council" (though not full party members).
 In his speech to the first party congress Yatsenyuk called for "unification and unity of all democratic forces" since this would be "the recipe for our victory".
 Many high-ranking Fatherland members became founding members of the party including Lyudmyla Denisova, Arsen Avakov, Pavlo Petrenko and Andriy Parubiy.

 In September 2014 it was reported that People's Front and the Petro Poroshenko Bloc were in talks over joint participation in the forthcoming parliamentary election.
 By 12 September the two parties had reached only an agreement that the Poroshenko Bloc would not put forward candidates for 10 single-member constituencies to avoid competition with People's Front.
 The following day Yatsenyuk announced that People's Front would stand alone in the election: "We should be going into the elections together with the President, but I am not satisfied with the party of President Poroshenko.
 So we are different in camps, although we share the same viewpoints for the sake of change and reforms."

-Concerning the War in Donbass involving pro-Russian separatists, the party position to end the conflict is ambiguous.
+Concerning the War in Donbas involving pro-Russian separatists, the party position to end the conflict is ambiguous.
 According to political scientist Tadeusz A. Olszański the party is in favor of use of force to resolve the conflict.

 The first 10 candidates from the party list for the 2014 parliamentary election were: